ericgj/ing/README.md

 library code?
 Controller or model?
 But `invoke` is there if you must, hopefully with a suitably ugly syntax to dissuade you. :P

+### But what about security?

+Yes, this means any ruby library and even built-in classes can be run from the command line... but so what?

+1. You can't run module methods, and the objects you invoke need to have a hash constructor.
+So Kernel, Process, IO, and File are pretty much ruled out.
+Most of the ruby built-in classes are ruled out in fact.

+2. More to the point, you're already in a shell with much more dangerous knives lying around.
+You had better trust the scripts you're working with!